Blackbaud-SteveBrush/barkbaud/README.md

         <td>The MongoDB connection string, which points to your mLab database.
 The string should follow this format: `mongodb://<dbuser>:<dbpassword>@<dbaddress>/<dbname>`.
 More details about how to find your connection string can be found at [mLab's Documentation](http://docs.mlab.com/connecting/#connect-string).</td>
     </tr>
     </table>
-- Save the **.env** file.
+- Save the **barkbaud.env** file.
 - Review the **.gitignore** file.
 The purpose of this file is to specify which directories and files Git should ignore when performing a commit.
-Note that the **.env** file is ignored.
+Note that the **barkbaud.env** file is ignored.
 This prevents the file from being synced to your repository and protects your registered application's keys and other sensitive data from being exposed.

 #### 4)  Build and test the application